 When you don’t have much information to share, don’t try to stretch it onto the second page by using a bigger font, narrowing the margins, adding lots of extra irrelevant data, or other tricks you might think of.

-It’s also a great idea to use a free online resume builder to make sure your resume is easy on the eye and uses an effective format.
+It’s also a great idea to use an online resume builder to make sure your resume is easy on the eye and uses an effective format.

 So, with only so much white space to fill on your resume, how do you make sure yours jumps out at recruiters?